jtkovacs/jtkovacs.github.io/REFS/DBMS.md

     - specify form properties (many): Form Design > Properties Sheet > Format, Data, Event, Other … Properties Sheet > Data > Data Source → Design > Add Existing Fields
     - Design View > Layout
     - Add a combo box to the header of a form for easier navigation (e.g. by employee name)
-- **Reports,** unlike forms, are printer-friendly
+- **Reports,** unlike forms, are printer-friendly:
     - Create > Report (or Report Design or Report Wizard)
     - Design > Group & Sort, Totals
     - Format > Conditional Formatting
-- **Macros** are a way to make operations automatic; they're used to make forms more capable
+- **Macros** are a way to make operations automatic; they're used to make forms more capable:
     - Create > Macro
     - button macros: Design > create a button > Property Sheet > Events > On Click > … > ApplyFilter
     - remove all filters: ApplyFilter > Where Condition = true
     - data macros: use to make logs that capture editing. create a log table; Table > After Update > …
     - name macro autoexec to run it on launch
-- **Modules** are for Visual Basic code
+- **Modules** are for Visual Basic code.

 Objects might not be immediately visible; right click on “All Access Objects”, choose “Navigation Options” from the resulting menu, and check “Show Hidden Objects”.

 ### Data types

-- short/long text
+- Short text, long text
     - Store numbers as text if you don’t need to manipulate them mathematically, e.g. phone numbers
-- autonumber/keys
+- Autonumber/keys
-- int
+- Int
-- float
+- Float
-- binary
+- Binary
-- attachment
+- Attachment
-- hyperlink
+- Hyperlink
-- calculated field
+- Calculated field
-- currency
+- Currency
 - Lookup Wizard
     - lookup tables: Design View > choose field > Data Type > Lookup Wizard
     - Lookup list is dynamic, based on a query; leave the “Hide key column” check box selected